 Once you've chosen a space that can be dedicated to your home yoga studio, you'll want to decorate the area to promote relaxation and meditation.
 The atmosphere of the yoga room can affect your practice.
 Paint the walls a soothing, natural color, like a taupe or gray.
 The most important aspect of the color is that it evokes the right feeling in you, so decide on a color that will inspire your practice.

-If it suits you, adorn the walls with one or two inspirational images, phrases or words, but don't over-crowd the room with posters and accents.
-Clutter in your meditation space can be distracting, taking focus away from your.
-If you need a mirror to watch your body positioning, keep it covered with a cloth or curtain when you don't require it.
-Concentrate, instead, on your mind and body.
+It can be motivating to hang up one or two inspirational images, phrases or words, but don't over-crowd the room with posters and accents.
+Clutter in your meditation space can be distracting, taking focus away from your practice.
+While a mirror can help you monitor your body positions, it might be a good idea to cover it with a cloth or curtain when you want to meditate.
+The key is to always leave room to just focus on your mind and body.

 When you practice this workout routine, you'll need a yoga mat.
 However, there may be other pieces of yoga accessories that you use regularly.
 Make sure that everything from blocks and foam rollers to pillows and resistance straps are within reach while you work out.

 Ready to shop?
 Check out our goods for yoga & pilates